Hartland Area Project

 XIII.
 Community Life

-The concept of a paper for the Hartland area grew out of the need for a regular means of communication among all of the homes in the area.
+The concept of a paper for the Hartland area grew out of the need for a regular means of communication among the homes in the area.
 Its creator, J. Robert Crouse, Sr. and his Hartland Area Project first published the paper in 1933.
 The Director of Continuing Education was responsible for the publication, budget, and made timely reports to the Hartland Area Project.
 The first editor was Bert J. Ford, manager and Director of the Hartland Area Community Schools.
-In the 1930s the records indicate that approximately 400 homes were receiving the four to eight page newspaper printed from September to June.
-A subscription cost $1.00 per home.
-Today we publish and mail over 15,000 copies and it costs $15 for a subscription if you reside outside the district boundaries.
+In the 1930s the records indicate that approximately 400 homes were receiving the four-to eight-page newspaper printed from September to June, for a subscription cost of $1.00 per home.
+Today over 18,000 copies are published and mailed.
+It costs $25 for a subscription if you reside outside Livingston County.
 Today, Community Life averages 28-32 pages per issue and is mailed out ten times per year.

 For many years the publication and editing of the paper was the responsibility of the Cromaine Library Director.
 Florence B. Dearing held the position from February 1939 - August 1960.
 The editorship changed several times over the next decade going back to the schools.
 In 1971, Cromaine Library assumed responsibility.
 The last Director to edit Community Life was Sandy Scherba who held the position from September 1975 to July 1996.
 When the Cromaine (District) Library split from the school district, the job of editing the paper went back to the Community Education department of the Hartland Consolidated Schools.
 Nadine Cloutier is now the current editor.

-Through the years we have had many educational, recreational and cultural opportunities that have enriched the lives of every adult member of this community.
-In addition many interesting speakers, courses, library services and musical programs helped to awaken the intellectual interests of the area.
+Through the years we have had many educational, recreational, and cultural opportunities that have enriched the lives of every adult member of this community.
+In addition, many interesting speakers, courses, library services and musical programs helped to awaken the intellectual and cultural interests of the area.